-The purpose of a Title IX Investigation is to gather information and impartially review the alleged incident by interviewing involved parties and witnesses and reviewing any relevant documentation in order to provide a comprehensive review of the alleged incident.
+The purpose of a Title IX Investigation is to gather information by interviewing involved parties and witnesses and reviewing any relevant documentation in order to provide an impartial, comprehensive review of the alleged incident.
 Title IX Investigations are designed to be equitable, fair, and neutral.
 Further, all parties are presumed not responsible for any violations of Policy until determined otherwise through administrative processes.